open-telemetry/opentelemetry-java-instrumentation/docs/safety-mechanisms.md

 ## Instrumentation tests

 All instrumentation are written with instrumentation tests - these can be considered the unit tests of this project.

-Instrumentation tests invoke bytecode manipulation to actually rewrite classes similar to how the agent would in a normal app.
+Instrumentation tests are run using a shaded `-javaagent` in order to perform the same bytecode instrumentation as when the agent is run against a normal app.
 By then exercising the instrumented library in a way a user would, for example by issuing requests from an HTTP client, we can assert on the spans that should be generated, including their semantic attributes.
 A problem in the instrumentation will generally cause spans to be reported incorrectly or not reported at all, and we can find these situations with the instrumentation tests.

-Note: the instrumentation tests have significant differences from when run against a normal app with `-javaagent`, in particular, our usual shading is not applied which can cause false positives.
-We have work in progress to actually run tests with `-javaagent` after applying our shading, in which case these tests will run almost identically to a normal app and eliminate false positives. https://github.com/open-telemetry/opentelemetry-java-instrumentation/pull/1643

 ## Latest dep tests